Naoghuman/lib-database-objectdb/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.4.1`.
+Current `version` is `0.5.0`.
 Main points in this release are:
-* This is a minor update.
+* This is a major update.
+* Create new package structure to reflect my new library conventions.
+* Deprecated all old classes and interfaces.
-* Primarily the section `Examples` in the README is extended.
+* Update the ReadMe to reflect the changes.

 **Maven coordinates**
 ```xml